kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 The feature can be disabled in Alpha and Beta versions by restarting kube-apiserver and kube-scheduler with feature-gate off.
-One caveat is that pods that used the feature will continue to have the MatchLabelKeys field set even after disabling the feature gate, however kube-scheduler will not take the field into account.
+One caveat is that pods that used the feature will continue to have the MatchLabelKeys field set and the corresponding LabelSelector even after disabling the feature gate, however kube-scheduler will not take the MatchLabelKeys field into account.
+In terms of Stable versions, users can choose to opt-out by not setting the matchLabelKeys field.

 ###### What happens if we reenable the feature if it was previously rolled back?
 Newly created pods need to follow this policy when scheduling.
 Old pods will